 a) If you have not hooked your Wi-Fi service in to your RADIUS server, the simplest test involves using a command line tool to try to send Access-Request packets to the NRPS for forwarding to the Govroam Support IdP for a test user belonging to the Govroam realm.
-(This is a command line variation of the standard visitor authentication simulation test - see section 12 below).
+(This is a command line variation of the standard visitor authentication simulation test - Visitor Authentication Simulation Test).